 The IASB issued IFRS 17, a comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
 IFRS 17 model combines a current balance sheet measurement of insurance contract liabilities with the recognition of profit over the period that services are provided.
-Certain changes in the estimates of future cash flows and the risk adjustment are also recognised over the period that services are provided.
-Entities will have an option to present the effect of changes in discount rates either in profit and loss or in OCI.
-The standard includes specific guidance on measurement and presentation for insurance contracts with participation features.
 IFRS 17 will become effective for annual reporting periods beginning on or after 1 January 2023; early application is permitted.
-The Group continues adoption process regarding IFRS 17.